Japan to Restore S. Korea's Preferred Trade Status

 - Русский

-Tokyo, April 28 (Jiji Press)--The Japanese trade ministry plans to put South Korea back on Tokyo's list of countries to which it gives preferential trade treatment, people familiar with the matter said Friday.
+Tokyo, April 28 (Jiji Press)--The Japanese trade ministry said Friday it started procedures to put South Korea back on Tokyo's list of countries to which it gives preferential trade treatment.

-The move comes more than three years after Japan removed the neighboring nation from the list amid strained ties over historical issues.
+The move would fully lift strict export controls Japan imposed in trade with the neighboring country more than three years ago amid strained bilateral ties over the issue of wartime labor.

-The ministry will place South Korea in Group A of countries, formerly known as "white" nations, as the country has effective export controls in place over goods and technology that could be converted to military use, the people said.
+The Ministry of Economy, Trade and Industry will place South Korea again in Group A of countries given a general bulk export license, formerly known as "white" nations, after confirming that the country has export controls "as effective as those of Japan" in place over goods and technologies that could be converted to military use, METI officials said.

-Group A nations are those recognized as managing exports appropriately to avoid the proliferation of goods capable of being used for weapons of mass destruction.
-They qualify for simplified export procedures.
+The Group A status is given to nations recognized as managing exports appropriately to avoid the proliferation of goods capable of being used for weapons of mass destruction.

 [Copyright The Jiji Press, Ltd.]